Super Street Fighter II Turbo: Super Street Fighter II Turbo Revival

 Released on July 13, 2001 in Japan, (Note: As Super Street Fighter II X Revival.) with subsequent releases in North America and Europe by Capcom, Super Street Fighter II Turbo Revival is a port of Super Turbo for the Game Boy Advance (GBA) with new character illustrations and title screen.
 It was re-released as a Virtual Console game for the Wii U in 2015.
 The GBA only has four buttons used for attacks, though the four action buttons can be easily customized.
 Although most of the basic character sprites and animations were transferred from the SNES version of the original Super Street Fighter II, the new techniques that were added from Super Turbo used the same sprites and animations as the arcade version.
 This results in a few characters suddenly growing in size for a moment when performing certain moves, such as Guile's standing heavy kick, since the arcade version used bigger sprites than the SNES version.
 Likewise, the animation frames when a character advances towards an opponent are the same when he or she retreats.
 Only Akuma uses character sprites exclusively from the arcade version and his advancing and retreating animations are different as a result.

-Several stages have been changed: Ken's, Guile's and M. Bison's stages are completely new, Zangief's and Balrog's have been heavily modified, Ryu's is taken from Street Fighter III: 3rd Strike and Chun-Li's from Street Fighter Alpha 2.
+Several stages have been changed: Ken's and M. Bison's stages are completely new, Zangief's and Blanka's have been heavily modified, Ryu's is taken from Street Fighter III: 3rd Strike, Guile's and Balrog's are modified versions of their stages from Street Fighter Alpha 3 and Chun-Li's is from Street Fighter Alpha 2.
 Akuma now has his own stage, which is an altered version of Ryu's.
 All the voice clips of the characters are taken from the arcade version with the exception of Ryu's, which is based on the original Street Fighter II, while Akuma's voice clips are from the Street Fighter Alpha series.
 While the music quality is not of the same rate as the arcade version, the danger versions of the stage themes are included just like the arcade version's and there are exclusive remixes as well.

 Akuma can use the Shun Goku Satsu as a Super Combo, unlike in the arcade version (where he had none).
 The player can also unlock Shin Akuma, a variation of Akuma who boasts even greater fighting skills, in addition to the regular version.
 He can also use the Shun Goku Satsu Super Combo.

 Turbo Revival was a runner-up for GameSpots annual "Best Fighting Game" award among console games, losing to Garou: Mark of the Wolves.